 Describe in your own words Mary’s reaction to the news the angel gave her?

 This Christmas let’s make our loved ones feel loved because they are, not only by us but by God; they are His children too.
-Let this celebration of joy and peace be a year-long sentiment!
+Let this celebration of joy and peace is a yearlong sentiment!

-Outline plans for special trips, meals, or celebrations during the holiday season that will bring warmth and cheer to you and those you care for.
+YOUR JOURNAL Outline plans for… special trips… meals… or celebrations during the holiday season that will bring warmth and cheer to you and those you care for.
 Think about what you need to do to make your plans become reality.